sergensetup/Xfce-grkrc/README.md

 # Xfce-grkrc
-Some minimalistic theme files for Xfce
+Some minimalistic themes files for Xfce windows, based on Xfce-dusk